Size: 5 Items, Audio: 5 wav files (3 hrs., 17 min.), digital

 Format: Originally recorded on 3 sound discs.
-Reformated in 2010 as 5 digital wav files.
+Reformatted in 2010 as 5 digital wav files.
 Duration is 3 hrs., 17 min.

-Collection Summary: An interview of Flora Mace and Joey Kirkpatrick conducted 2005 Aug.
-17-18, by Lloyd E. Herman, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at the artists' home and studio, in Seattle, Wash.
+Summary: An interview of Flora Mace and Joey Kirkpatrick conducted 2005 August 17-18, by Lloyd E. Herman, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at the artists' home and studio, in Seattle, Washington.